Phaysik/BTD6Auto/README.md

 ## Requirements to run auto run maps

-- Please note that some Monkey Knowledge is pobably required in order to successfully run maps
+- Please note that some Monkey Knowledge is pobably required in order to successfully run map scripts that I have created
 - You must have the game open
 - You must be in the map itself